Muffle10/monitor-express/README.md

 # monitor-express

-An express-monitor, with a built in log.
+An express monitor, with a built in log.

-Traces requests and gives a choice to save them into a file
+Traces requests and the location where the request was sent.

+Generates a monitor.log.json file, and writes to it after every save.

 ### How To Use